andrika-ka/DubMaster-AI_Powered_Video_Translator/README.md

 1. Understanding Copyright:
 Copyright is a legal protection granted to the creators of original works, including videos, music, and audio recordings.
-It gives them exclusive rights to reproduce, distribute, and display their creations.Copyright protection is automatically granted when a work is created and fixed in a tangible medium.
+It gives them exclusive rights to reproduce, distribute, and display their creations.
+Copyright protection is automatically granted when a work is created and fixed in a tangible medium.
 2. Licensing and Permissions: